 So how are we to serve as a role model as we spread the Dharma?
-Master Cheng Yen referred to a passage from the Lotus Sutra to offer guidance:
+Master Cheng Yen points to the Lotus Sutra which provides guidance:

-With compassion, the first of the three directives, we’ll naturally strive to bring joy and happiness to others.
+Master Cheng Yen teaches us that with compassion, the first of the three directives, we’ll naturally strive to bring joy and happiness to others.
 Yet this must be done with a deep understanding of the Four Noble Truths, which show how craving and desires are the cause of suffering.
-An antidote to this is contentment, so we should practice it ourselves and model it for others.

 Too much wanting turns into greed.
 If we are greedy and discontent, how will we ever find happiness?
 Genuinely happy people are those who know how to be content.
 Contentment always brings happiness.

-Another way to guide people toward happiness, is to take them to places where they can witness human suffering.
-Seeing how others are struggling will allow them to recognize and appreciate their own blessings.
-Then, as they take action to help those in need, they will see people liberated from hardship, which brings joy.
+Master also reveals another way to guide people toward happiness, which is to take them to places where they can witness human suffering.
+Seeing how others are struggling will help them recognize their own blessings.
+And as they take action to help those in need, they’ll see people liberated from hardship, which brings joy.

 Those who help relieve the suffering of others are even happier than those who receive the help.
 This is why we say, “Helping others is the root of happiness.”

-In devoting ourselves to serving those in need we are then “exercising compassion,” continually “awakening loving-kindness,” and setting an example for others.
+In devoting ourselves to serving those in need we are then “exercising compassion,” continually “awakening loving-kindness,” and set an example for others.

 The next directive indicates that we also need patience and endurance on the path.
-We must be able to endure the endless stream of cravings that plagues us as human beings, being mindful of how they contribute to our suffering.
+Master Cheng Yen explains that we must be able to endure the endless stream of cravings that plagues us as human beings, being mindful of how they contribute to our suffering.
 We must also patiently contend with differing views, and can’t be fixed on and attached to a personal standpoint.